lorawan-academy/week7/sketch/README.md

 ### Flow of the program
 ---
 * At the start of the loop a connection with the ESP is tested.
 The explorer sets the ESP into host mode with the following command: `AT+CWMODE=1` .
 * If the connection is not working.
 It retries until it does.
-The `waitForOK` function is used for this, see the chapter: *Functions* for more information.
+The `waitForOKFromESP` function is used for this, see the chapter: *Functions* for more information.
 * When a connection is confirmed it continues and sends the command to scan for WiFi networks `AT+CWLAP`.
 * Then it stays in a loop as long as `millis() < timeout && bssidNumber < ACCESS_POINTS` is true.
-* The `readLine` function is then called, see the chapter: *Functions* for more information.
+* The `readLineFromESP` function is then called, see the chapter: *Functions* for more information.
 * When the string comes back, it checks if there is a valid response.
 Which is `+CWLAP`
 * The string is then further processed.
 By breaking it in smaller tokens.
 * The fourth token is the bssid.